 If you are traveling by train, you might not want to shlep said luggage on the trains.
 (Remember, most times you need to change trains once or even twice) and although the SBB (Swiss railroad) does allow for luggage on trains, it’s not practical.

 Fly Rail (see link here for how to order the passes)

 When flying to Switzerland from any airport and any airline, your baggage travels directly to your Swiss destination via Zürich Airport.
 Regardless of which airline you fly with, upon arriving at your Swiss airport, simply catch your train and your baggage is automatically forwarded to your Swiss resort — no waiting at the luggage carousels and carrying heavy suitcases, skis, etc… Someone will collect your tagged luggage and put it on a train to your final destination.

 1- You need to pay for every piece of luggage (approx $35)

 2- You need to order the passes at least a week or more in advance and tag the luggage before you check it in.

-3- Your luggage will only arrive to your final destination the FOLLOWING DAY.
+3- Your luggage will only arrive at your final destination the FOLLOWING DAY.
 Which is fine, mostly.
 Just remember to pack pajamas, a change of clothing in your carry-on, and other necessities like enough baby formula and diapers.
 (Talking from experience here.
 Also, see below “Watch Out for Closing Times.”
 It wasn’t funny at the time.
 Now it’s a good tale.)